 Jonny Quest episode "Dragons of Ashida": Sumi to his master Dr. Ashida.

 In The New Adventures of He-Man, Skeletor was demoted to Dragon for the Big Bad Flogg.
 However, Skeletor was constantly manipulating Flogg from behind the scenes.
-In the action figures' mini-comics, the roles were reversed.
+In the action figures' mini-comics (and the revised Masters of the Univers Classics continuity), the roles were reversed.

 In X-Men: Evolution, Mystique starts out as the Dragon to Magneto, before striking out on her own in the second season.
 Sabretooth then seems to take over the Dragon role.
 Later on, Mesmero serves as the Dragon to Apocalypse.